Investigation: Lead in some Canadian water worse than Flint

 In a country that touts its clean, natural turquoise lakes, sparkling springs and rushing rivers, there are no national mandates to test drinking water for lead.
 And even if agencies do take a sample, residents are rarely informed of contamination.

-"I'm surprised," said Bruce Lanphear, a leading Canadian water safety researcher.
-"These are quite high given the kind of attention that has been given to Flint, Michigan, as having such extreme problems."
+"I'm surprised," said Bruce Lanphear, a leading Canadian water safety researcher who studies the impacts of lead exposure on fetuses and young children.
+"These are quite high given the kind of attention that has been given to Flint, Michigan, as having such extreme problems.
+Even when I compare this to some of the other hotspots in the United States, like Newark, like Pittsburgh, the levels here are quite high."

-"It's a little bit disturbing to see that there's that much," said Andrew Keddie, a retired professor who assumed his water was clean after replacing pipes years ago at his home in Edmonton.
+"It's a little bit disturbing to see that there's that much," said Andrew Keddie, a retired professor who assumed his water was clean after replacing pipes years ago at his home in Edmonton, a city of almost 1 million in western Canada.
 What he couldn't do is replace public service lines delivering water to his house.
 After learning his water lead levels tested at 28 ppb, Keddie said he was "concerned enough that we won't be drinking and using this water."

+Sarah Rana, 18, was one of tens of thousands of students who weren't alerted when her brick high school in Oakville, a town on the shores of Lake Ontario, found lead levels above national guidelines in dozens of water samples, the highest at 140 ppb.
+She found out on her own, looking at reports posted online.

+"I was getting poisoned for four years and did not know about it," she said.
+"As a student, I think I should be told."

 Leona Peterson learned of the contamination in her water after journalists found excessively high lead levels in 21 of 25 homes tested in her small, northwest port town of Prince Rupert.
 Peterson, who lives in subsidized housing for Indigenous people, had water that registered at 15.6 ppb.